Zero tolerance to abuse

-Unfortunately we still can’t allow visiting in our intensive care units or our Covid wards.
+Unfortunately we still can’t allow visiting in our Covid wards.

 No visitors are allowed on to the green wards where patients have been isolating prior to admissions.

-Where patients are nearing the end of their life, two visitors can be with them at any time.
+Where patients are entering their last days of life, two visitors can be with them at all times.